Free: Healthy Freezer Meals Recipe Ebook

 How To Can Salsa:

 - Sterilize the jars.
-In a large stockpot, submerge the jars and lids in water.
+In a large stockpot, submerge mason jars and lids in water.
 Simmer to sterilize them.
 (You don’t need to simmer the bands, only the jars and lids.)
 Keep them simmering until step 3.

 - Simmer.
 Meanwhile, in a medium saucepan, bring the salsa to a gentle boil.
 Simmer for about 10 to 15 minutes.
+(This is necessary for a salsa recipe with fresh tomatoes, like this one, but less critical for versions using canned tomatoes.)

 - Fill the jars.
 Remove the jars from the water and put them on a towel.
 Fill with salsa, leaving 1/4 inch space at the top.
 Wipe any salsa from the rim.
 Remove the lids from the water, one at a time, dry off, and close tightly with the band.